 Observation 2: OEMs in Categories B, C, D, and E must approach mobility services fleets not only as sales opportunities but also as a unique chance to gain valuable insights from the use of each vehicle over its life and the data generated.

 The insights derived from the collected data can impact future designs, optimizations of existing designs, as well as provide opportunities for revenue-generating add-on products and services the OEM can offer in the form of Driver and Passenger Commerce.
 OEMs in Categories C and E have an inherent advantage as they can guarantee access to data from their own fleets (trip types, passenger preferences, single vs. multi-passenger vehicle occupancy, trip duration, etc.).
 OEMs in Categories B and D must find ways to gain full access to all the data collected by the mobility services offered using their vehicles, maybe in exchange for investing in such companies.
-Continuous analysis of the collected data will help OEMs to first determine the types of vehicle the mobility services companies will need, when they will need them, and in what quantities.
+Continuous analysis of the collected data will help OEMs to first determine the types of vehicles the mobility services companies will need, when they will need them, and in what quantities.
 OEMs must get to the position to profitably produce such vehicles and in the quantities necessary in order to achieve the profit margins expected by the financial markets.
 (Tesla represents an interesting exception to this general rule).
 They can also identify the types of vehicles consumers will need since, as is shown in Figure 1, private vehicle ownership will not be eliminated, but simply reduced.
 By understanding how consumers use mobility services, OEMs will be able to also surmise the types of vehicles consumers will want to own.
 Finally, using the collected data, OEMs will be able to determine how and when to update the vehicles during their operating life.
 This means that OEMs will need to break from the traditional 3/6-year vehicle update lifecycle, and become comfortable with simultaneously operating in three different lifecycles: